-Chris Malone became the head coach of the Sun Devil’s Men’s Lacrosse team in August 2007.
-Since his arrival, ASU has been to three Conference Championship games, three MCLA Final Fours, and two National Championship games.
-Over three seasons, he has a combined record of 45-13.
-Chris is always looking to have the toughest schedule in the MCLA and has had a top five schedule in each of his seasons.
-Chris has coached 18 All Americans with eight of those coming in the 2011 season (the most in the history of the program for any given year).
-Malone has coached three players that are in the top six in the MCLA for all-time points.
-Eric Nelson is the #1 all-time point leader with 311 (184G, 127A), Ryan Westfall is third in all-time points with 304 (164G, 140A), and Tyler Westfall is #6 in all-time points with 286 (158G, 128A).
+Chris became the head coach of the Sun Devil’s Men’s Lacrosse team for the 2008 season.
+Since his arrival, ASU has won three Conference Championship games, participated in five MCLA Final Fours, and two National Championship games.
+Over five seasons, he has a combined record of 76-22 (77% winning percentage).
+Chris has coached 31 All Americans, 7 Academic All Americans, and 33 All Conference players.
+Malone has coached three players that are in the top eight in the MCLA for all-time points (Eric Nelson, Ryan Westfall, and Tyler Westfall).
 He was named the WCLL Coach of the Year in 2008.
-Each of Malone’s seasons are the top three seasons in the history of ASU Men’s Lacrosse which has been in existence since 1968.
-ASU enters the 2012 season with a #3 national ranking in the MCLA.
+Each of Malone’s seasons are the top five seasons in the history of ASU Men’s Lacrosse which has been in existence since 1968.
+Arizona State finished the the 2013 season 18-3 with a #3 national ranking.

 Chris has five years of prior coaching experience, including two years at Loyola Blakefield and three years at the University of Pennsylvania as an assistant coach.
-As the offensive coordinator at Loyola Blakefield in 2002 and 2007, the team was nationally ranked 5th and 2nd respectively by Inside Lacrosse Magazine.
-At the University of Pennsylvania, Malone was in charge of offensive players, goalies and recruiting.
+As the offensive coordinator at Loyola Blakefield in 2002 and 2007, the team was nationally ranked 5th and 1st respectively by Inside Lacrosse Magazine.
+At the University of Pennsylvania, Malone was in charge of offensive players skill improvement, goalies and recruiting.
 During his tenure in 2004 they made the NCAA Division I National Tournament and finished the year ranked 13th in the country.
-This was Penn’s first tournament appearance since 1989.
+This was Penn’s first national tournament appearance since 1989.

 Chris’ lacrosse career began at age 8 in Cockeysville, MD.
 He graduated from Loyola Blakefield in Towson, MD in 1997.
 His career continued at the University of Maryland as a two-time All American midfielder.
 He led Maryland in goals in 2000 and was a team captain in 2001.
 He was named a two-time scholar athlete and was a two-time recipient of the William Cole Memorial Award, which was presented to the most outstanding midfielder at Maryland.
 He tallied 60 goals and 37 assists in his four-year career in College Park.
 Chris was a participant in the 1998 NCAA Div.
 I Championship Game.